anenkosofi/verbose-pancake/README.md

    `npm start`

-4. Once the server is up and running, open your web browser and visit the [http://localhost:1234](http://localhost:1234) to access the website:
+4. Once the server is up and running, open your web browser and visit the [http://localhost:1234](http://localhost:1234) to access the website

-5. Explore the website and interact with the various sections:
+5. Explore the website and interact with the various sections

 ## List of Technologies